endpoints4s/endpoints4s/documentation/manual/src/main/paradox/algebras/chunked-entities.md

 must also be provided with an implementation of chunk framing, which is defined by the `Framing` module.
 This is required to compensate for the fact that the chunks of “chunked transfer-encoding” can be re-framed during transport, and thus cannot solely be relied on as a method of framing.
-The library provides the constructor for `newLineDelimiterFraming`:
+The library provides the constructor for `newLineDelimiterFraming`, which delimits each frame by a new-line character:

 @@snip [ChunkedEntitiesDocs.scala](/algebras/algebra/src/test/scala/endpoints4s/algebra/ChunkedEntitiesDocs.scala) { #json-streaming }